graceloo94/UECM3033_assign2/report.md

 [https://github.com/graceloo94/UECM3033_assign2](https://github.com/graceloo94/UECM3033_assign2)

 Explain your selection criteria here.
 In order to decide which method to solve for matrix A, we will need to check if matrix A is positive definite.
-We can use the Choleski Method to factorised matrix A into LL(Transpose) to determine if it is positive definite.
+We can use the Cholesky Method to factorised matrix A into LL(Transpose) to determine if it is positive definite.
 SOR method will be used if matrix A is positive definite, else,  LU decomposition will be used.
 In order to use SOR method, matrix A needs to be positive definite to find an optimal ω that will converge, whereby 0 < ω < 2.

 Explain how you implement your `task1.py` here.
 To solve by LU decomposition method, there are 2 self-defined function used.
 LU_decomp(A) which takes in matrix A, and will decomposed it into LU matrix. lu(A,b) is a function which solve and return matrix A and also b by taking in from LU_decomp(A).